Ximena Urbina

 María Ximena Urbina Carrasco is a Chilean historian.
 She is best known for her work on the colonial era in the fjords and channels of Patagonia.
-She did her undergraduate studies at the Catholic University of Valparaiso and her Ph.D. at the University of Seville.
-Her work has earner her various history awards.
-Since 2015 she is a full member of the Naval and Maritime History Academy of Chile.
+She did her undergraduate studies at the Pontifical Catholic University of Valparaiso (PUCV), and her Ph.D. at the University of Seville.

+Her work has earned her various history awards.
+Since 2015 she is a full member of the Naval and Maritime History Academy of Chile and since 2019, of the Chilean Academy of History.
+She is a full professor at the Institute of History of the PUCV, as well as Editor of its scientific journal named Historia 396.